-The Range Rover Evoque doesn’t offer a V6 engine like many of its competitors, but reviewers like its turbocharged engine.
+The Range Rover Evoque doesn’t offer a V6 engine like many of its competitors, but reviewers like its turbocharged four-cylinder engine.
 Most reviewers admire this engine for its refined power delivery, but a minority thinks it is underpowered.
 They also like the automatic transmission and call it responsive, though one test driver thinks it doesn’t shift smoothly.

 - "Under the Evoque's hood sits a 2.0-liter direct-injection turbocharged 4-cylinder engine that provides good power, impressive running smoothness and virtually no throttle lag." -- Kelley Blue Book